Darvocet addiction rehab center

 Opiate painkillers like Darvocet are incredibly dangerous.

-In fact, Darvocet is so dangerous that taking it within two weeks of taking an MAO inhibitor can lead to life threatening side effects.
+In fact, Darvocet is so dangerous that taking it within two weeks of taking an MAO inhibitor can lead to life-threatening side effects.
 What’s more, women who take Darvocet while pregnant can do irreparable damage to their unborn babies.
 The unborn child can experience addiction symptoms as well as severe breathing problems.
 Help is available 24/7 call our Darvocet addiction treatment center in FL for a free personal consultation 800-338-5770

 Is There a Connection Between Darvocet and the Rise in Heroin Abuse?